Storybook Addon Ecosystems

 # .github/workflows/visual-regression.yml

-name: Visual Regression & CI Gating
+name: Visual regression & interaction tests

-on: [pull_request]
+on:

 jobs: